-Gary Snyder, father of Jazz coach Quinn Snyder dies at 80
+Gary Snyder, father of Jazz coach Quin Snyder dies at 80

-Gary Snyder, father of Utah Jazz coach Quinn Snyder, died Thursday of cancer age 80.
+Gary Snyder, local baseball standout and father of Utah Jazz coach Quin Snyder, died Thursday of cancer age 80.

 Snyder, who lived in Seattle at the time of his death, graduated from Seattle’s Queen Anne High School and played baseball at the University of Washington.
 He was an infielder on the 1959 team that was one win from the College World Series.
 That team is in the UW Hall of Fame.